 Years of bit parts on TV followed for the Hot Point pixie.
 After being turned down for the role of Danny Thomas' daughter in the sitcom "Make Room for Daddy," in 1961 Moore auditioned, at Danny Thomas's request, for the role of the wife in the upcoming series "The Dick Van Dyke Show."
 She got the part and successfully entered the living rooms of the American public as Laura Petrie, a dancer who gave up her career in show business to be a wife and mother.
 The public adored her.
 The role of Laura Petrie was an ironic mirror image of Moore's own life, as her success as an actress precluded her being a wife or a mother.
 "There was no question about it.
 By the time Richie was five, I had already let him down.
 When he needed me the most, I was busier and even more self-concerned that I had been when he was an impressionable infant.
 My Richie and the Richie in the show were born only months apart.
 But I never felt guilty about not staying home; that was not a life I was interested in.
 I always wanted to be a performer."
 The first year the "Dick Van Dyke Show" was aired in 1961, Moore won the Emmy for Best Actress.
 She divorced Meeker the following year and her continued success won her another Emmy in 1966, the final year of the show.

-By 9/17/1970, she had her own series, "The Mary Tyler Moore Show," that ran to rave reviews to a public so adoring they named her "America's Sweetheart" for the next seven years.
-Her second marriage was to Grant A. Tinker, a TV executive, on 6/01/1963, soon after her divorce from Meeker.
+From 19 September 1970, she had her own series, "The Mary Tyler Moore Show," that ran to rave reviews to a public so adoring they named her "America's Sweetheart" for the next seven years.
+Her second marriage was to Grant A. Tinker, a TV executive, on 1 June 1963, soon after her divorce from Meeker.
 The couple formed TV studio MTM, that ran several successful spin-offs from characters created on the mythic "Mary Tyler Moore Show."
 The effects of the combination of being a TV mogul and Emmy winning actress who maintained continual success eventually took its toll on Moore and her marriage to Tinker ended the year after the series ended in 1977.

-Moore made a third marriage in 1981 to New York cardiologist Dr. Robert Levine, 16 years her junior.
-They divide their time between New York City and a 21 acre farm in upstate New York.
+Moore made a third marriage on 23 November 1983 to New York cardiologist Dr. Robert Levine, 16 years her junior.
+They divided their time between New York City and a 21 acre farm in upstate New York.

 - associate relationship with Entertainment: The Mary Tyler Moore Show (born 19 September 1970).
 Notes: Played Mary Richards, 1970-1977